| |

 Why are Prime fees going up?

-As Amazon increases its Prime subscription by $20 from $119 to $139 a year, now seems like the perfect time to call it quits.
+As Amazon increased its Prime subscription last year by $20 from $119 to $139 a year, now seems like the perfect time to call it quits.
 In recent years, and especially since the pandemic, Amazon has experienced exorbitant growth in revenue and profit.

 According to the company’s audited financial statements in their 10-K from December 31, 2021, Amazon’s net income grew from $11.5 billion in 2019 to $33.4 billion in 2021.
 That’s 190% growth in just two years!
-The company made $33 BILLION dollars in PROFIT last year.
+The company made $33 BILLION dollars in PROFIT last year leading up to the prime fee increase.
 Do they really need higher Prime subscription fees?

 Although Amazon doesn’t disclose much information about Prime members’ spending and related expenses for the program, we all-but-know that Amazon Prime is a loss leader for the company.
 With some rough math, if 200 million members pay $139 annually, Amazon earns $23.8 billion in annual subscription fees.
 They disclosed in the 2021 10-K that they paid $13 billion for video and music content that is offered free with Prime subscriptions.
 Certainly, the company spends far more than the remaining $10.8 billion on shipping costs marketed to customers as free Prime shipping.